Representing Locally Hilbert Spaces and Functional Models for Locally Normal Operators: Representing Locally Hilbert Spaces

 Based on the discussion we had so far, we made an algorithm described in Algorithm~\ref{a:hata}, which we can use in order to generate the sequence of approximations $(X_m)_{m\geq 0}$ and plot as many elements of the sequence as we want.
 We briefly describe the setting of the algorithm.
 Given arbitrary $c\in\CC\setminus\RR$, subject to the conditions $0<|c|,|1-c|<1$, let $N$ denote the maximal number of iterations, and let $s$ denote the number of samplings on each straight segment.
 We provide the functions $f_1$ and $f_2$ defined at \eqref{e:fef}.
 The seed $X_0=[0,1]\cup c[0,1]$ is made up by two complex vectors, $X01$ containing the sampling of $c[0,1]$ and $X02$ containing the sampling of $[0,1]$.
 Also, $m_1,\ldots,m_k\leq N$ denote indices of the approximation subsets $X_{m_1},\ldots,X_{m_k}$ which we want to be plotted.
 The algorithm will construct the subsets of each approximating subset $X_m$ as rows of a matrix $X$, more precisely, $X_m$ is made by plots of the rows $X(2^{m+1}-1,:)$ through $X(2^{m+2}-2,:)$.
 This is formally described in Algorithm~\ref{a:hata}.

-To have a first idea on how the Hata tree-like selfsimilar set "grows" by the approximating sequence described above, we used this algorithm to make a MATLAB code by which we plot the seed $X_0$ and the approximation sets $X_1$ through $X_5$, see Figure~\ref{f:hata}.
-However, we can get a better idea on how the Hata tree-like selfsimilar set looks like by visualising the $14$th approximation set, see Figure \ref{f:hata14}.
+To have a first idea on how the Hata tree-like self-similar set "grows" by the approximating sequence described above, we used this algorithm to make a MATLAB code by which we plot the seed $X_0$ and the approximation sets $X_1$ through $X_5$, see Figure~\ref{f:hata}.
+However, we can get a better idea on how the Hata tree-like self-similar set looks like by visualising the $14$th approximation set, see Figure \ref{f:hata14}.

 Now a few theoretical facts.
 The following lemma is known but we include it for the reader's convenience.

 \begin{lemma} With notation as before, for each $m\geq 0$ the set $X_m$ is connected and the Hata tree-like set $X$ is connected. \end{lemma}